 Trade show tip: Keep your booth staff standing and working hard.
 Nothing is more uninspiring than to see people sitting down and looking bored.
 Your team should be friendly, engaged, dressed professionally, and ready to initiate conversations quickly.

 In addition to giving away your handouts and other items, set up a raffle to gather contact information.
 You can offer a chance to win a complimentary service or a big prize to encourage signups.

-I highly recommend that you consider introducing your business at an industry trade show.
+I highly recommend you consider introducing your business at an industry trade show.
 Your goal should be to create new prospects, leads, and ideas.
 This article illustrated some trade show tips that you can quickly implement.
-Click on my contact form and let’s have a video call to discuss other ways to exploit all of your marketing efforts.
+Click on my contact form, and let’s have a video call to discuss other ways to exploit all of your marketing efforts.

 - Guidance for Leaders when Dealing with Marijuana in the Workplace - February 29, 2024

 - The Key to Sales Prospecting is to Understand What They Think - February 22, 2024